How to contribute to the Go language

 4. Clone the Go repo

-Go specification in the go git repo
+Go specification in the Go repository

-Go specification in the go git repo
+Go specification in the Go repository

-We should clone it locally to be able to make changes.
+Clone it locally to make changes.

-Gerrit requires git commits to have a special line like Change-Id: If4d3b3965762c8979d304a82493c9eb1068ee13c present.
-We must install the git-codereview addon to automatically include this string.
+Gerrit requires commits to include a line like Change-Id: If4d3b3965762c8979d304a82493c9eb1068ee13c.
+Install the git-codereview add-on to insert this line automatically.

-On my machine, it takes around two minutes to fully clone the repo and install git-codereview with hooks:
+On my machine, it takes around two minutes to clone the repo and install git-codereview with hooks:

 $ git clone https://go.googlesource.com/go && (cd go && go install golang.org/x/review/git-codereview@latest && git-codereview hooks)